 The consumer-packaged goods industry has historically relied heavily, if not solely, on retailers to sell their products, with limited details about who their end-consumers are let alone their post purchase behaviours.
-In-store promotions still remain the most common tactical tool in a CPG brand’s armoury, but as the uplift is often driven by heavy category users, growth in market penetration is out of reach.
+In-store promotions still remain the most common tactical tool in a CPG brand’s armory, but as the uplift is often driven by heavy category users, growth in market penetration is out of reach.

 After the sale is completed, the best marketers want to be present at the point of consumption.
-A serialised QR code on-a-pack opens a door to this moment as this is the time for a brand to start a conversation.
+A serialized QR code on-a-pack opens a door to this moment as this is the time for a brand to start a conversation.
 Brands can take advantage of this opportunity by turning the conversation into a value exchange through giving end-consumers a small gift, a thanks-for-their-time, and ask for feedback - all essential steps to signing up the customer for further rewards and benefits.

 This is the purpose of your loyalty program - a retention effort built around your brand values, rewarding customer participation such as sharing experiences, and encouraging re-purchase.
-Throughout the program, digitalized products continue to link the physical and digital worlds, an invaluable tool to track transactions in real-time.
+Throughout the program, digitized products continue to link the physical and digital worlds, an invaluable tool to track transactions in real-time.
 Listening, learning and improving the loyalty offer will gradually build one-on-one relationships between brands and consumers at scale.

 2) Branded Solutions for Better Experiences

 To leverage the opportunity, CPG brands have to move from simply selling a product to developing branded solutions that deliver a service around the product.
-A great example of this is the Tide Spin on-demand laundry and dry-cleaning service that Procter & Gamble trialled in Chicago.
+A great example of this is the Tide Spin on-demand laundry and dry-cleaning service that Procter & Gamble trialed in Chicago.